-- Students and employees may request an exemption to vaccine requirements.
+- Students and employees can request an exemption to any vaccination requirement.

-As the CDC has noted, the flu vaccine will be more important than ever in the 2020–21 flu season because of the potential for the flu and COVID-19 to be spreading at the same time.
-Flu vaccinations protect individuals, prevent additional stress on health care resources, and decrease the chances of a flu outbreak masking a COVID-19 outbreak.
+As the CDC has noted, the flu vaccine is especially important now because of the potential for the flu and COVID-19 to spread at the same time.
+During flu season, flu vaccinations protect individuals, prevent additional stress on health care resources, and decrease the chances of a flu outbreak masking a COVID-19 outbreak.

-Consistent with state law, the UT System has required certain vaccinations for incoming students for years.
-As with those vaccinations, exemptions from these requirements can be made for medical, religious, or other reasons.
+Consistent with state law, the UT System has required certain vaccinations for incoming students for several years.
+With any required vaccination, exemptions can be made for medical, religious, or other reasons.